Abraxas, Guardian of the Universe: Plot

-He is pursued by Abraxas.
-Meanwhile Secundus escapes and finds Sonia's residence.
-While Sonia and Tommy are out at a movie, Secundus tries to test the equation on him.
-But Abraxas arrives before any harm can be done to the boy and they fight once more.
-However, Abraxas is stabbed in the stomach and Secundus leaves after saying he will let Abraxas live to see everything destroyed.
-Sonia returns home with Tommy and finds Abraxas there in the living room.
+Secundus escapes and finds Sonia's residence.
+While Sonia and Tommy are out at a movie, Secundus tries to test the equation on the boy.
+Abraxas arrives before any harm can be done and they fight once more.
+Abraxas is stabbed in the stomach and Secundus leaves after telling Abraxas he will live to see everything destroyed.
+Sonia returns home with Tommy and finds Abraxas in the living room.
 She expresses her anger about being impregnated by Secundus to him, but is convinced by Abraxas to drive somewhere safe with him and Tommy.
 While en route to meet Maxie, a friend of Sonia's, Abraxas disables his Answer Box in disgust when the Finders order him to kill Tommy.
 At Maxie's, Abraxas and Sonia grow closer due to their shared goal of protecting Tommy, developing romantic feelings for each other.

 Meanwhile, Secundus enters the local school and threatens to kill the children one at a time unless someone brings him the Culmator.
-Upon re-entering the town, Abraxas, Sonia, and Tommy meet up with the police and find Secundus at the school, where he repeats his ultimatum.
-Abraxas fights Secundus while Tommy flees, but Secundus overpowers Abraxas and chases Tommy down in a stolen car, cornering him in a garage.
+Abraxas, Sonia, and Tommy meet up with the police and find Secundus at the school, where he repeats his ultimatum.
+Abraxas fights Secundus while Tommy flees, but Secundus overpowers Abraxas and chases Tommy in a stolen car, cornering him in a garage.
 Pushed to breaking point, Tommy's latent pyrokinetic powers activate, causing much of the garage to catch fire.
 Abraxas catches up to Secundus and fights him.
-Secundus warns Abraxas that he cannot kill him because it is against Sargacian law for a Finder to kill another being who is or ever was a Finder, but Abraxas ignores him and uses his Answer Box to scan Secundus himself for the Anti-Life Equation, disintegrating him and putting an end to his rampage.
+Secundus warns Abraxas that he cannot kill him because it is against Sargacian law for a Finder to kill another Finder.
+Abraxas ignores him and uses his Answer Box to scan Secundus for the Anti-Life Equation, disintegrating him and putting an end to his rampage.
 Although Finder Command are willing for Abraxas to return to Sargacia for his next assignment, he decides to stay behind on Earth with Sonia and Tommy in case anyone attempts to exploit the Culmator again.